 How To Calculate Power Consumption On Set

-As the industry moves away from wanting or even being allowed to use petrol or diesel generators, film crews are having to consider more carefully their power needs and their power usage throughout the shoot.
+As the industry moves away from wanting or even being allowed to use petrol or diesel generators, film crews need to consider their power needs and their power usage throughout the shoot more carefully.

 Our battery power solutions